 The Saints cannot afford to get into a shootout with Tampa Bay, who has arguably been the league’s hottest team over the last few weeks.
 It’ll be up to a defensive front that hopes to have Trey Hendrickson (neck) back, who finished second in the NFL in sacks.

 New Orleans is determined to return to the NFC Championship for the second time in three years.
 Their last appearance delivered one of the many playoff heartbreaks for Saints fans over the last decade.
 New Orleans will look to get over the 11-year hump and return to the Super Bowl in what could be Drew Brees’ final games.

-Make sure you follow Canal Street Chronicles on Twitter at @SaintsCSC, on Instagram @SaintsCSC, “Like” us on Facebook at Canal Street Chronicles, and make sure you’re subscribed to our new YouTube channel.
+Make sure you follow Canal Street Chronicles on Twitter at @SaintsCSC, “Like” us on Facebook at Canal Street Chronicles, follow us on Instagram at @SaintsCSC, and make sure you’re subscribed to our new YouTube channel.